radicallyopensecurity/keycloak-app-passwords/extension/README.md

 - `DELETE /realms/myrealm/app-passwords`: Delete an app password
 - `POST /realms/myrealm/app-passwords/check`: Check if a password matches the value stored in the user attribute.

-The [accompanying theme](../theme) allows users to manage their own app password from the account ui.
+The [accompanying theme](../theme) allows users to manage their own app password from the `Account UI`.

 ## Usage